humburg/r-ggplot-extension/_episodes/01-continuous-data.md

 ~~~
-library(tidyverse)
+library(ggplot2)
 ~~~
 {: .language-r}

-The data is available as part of the project you cloned from GitHub as part of the previous lesson.
+The data is available as part of the project you cloned from GitHub during the previous lesson.
 Switch to that project now if you haven't opened it in RStudio already.